SPRSP25A June 2018 – July 2018 TMS320F28035-EP

 |STANDBY Mode:||Any GPIO port A signal (GPIO[31:0]) can wake the device from STANDBY mode.
 The user must select which signal(s) will wake the device in the GPIOLPMSEL register.
 The selected signal(s) are also qualified by the OSCCLK before waking the device.
 The number of OSCCLKs is specified in the LPMCR0 register.|

 The low-power modes do not affect the state of the output pins (PWM pins included).
 They will be in whatever state the code left them in when the IDLE instruction was executed.
-See the System Control chapter in the TMS320F2803x Technical Reference Manual for more details.
+See the TMS320F2803x Piccolo System Control and Interrupts Reference Guide for more details.